 ...while Charley Rogers directed the comedy sequences AND appeared in the film as Simple Simon.

 Victor Herbert's musical score was adapted for the film by Harry Jackson, a music supervisor for NBC radio.
 While "Toyland", "Never Mind, Bo Peep", and "Castles in Spain" were sung in the picture, other songs were used as motifs in the film's underscore.
 These included "Jane", which was heard in the main title and during the celebration after Barnaby is tricked into marrying Stan; "I Can't Do That Sum", which was Stan and Ollie's theme; "The Spider" which was the Bogeymen's attack theme; and, of course, "The March of the Toys".
 Other familiar themes included "In the Toymaker's Workshop", "Country Dance", and, of course, "The Dance of the Cuckoos"!
+In addition to his tasteful adaptation of the original orchestrations - adding a compliment of saxophones to bring them slightly up to date - Jackson's finale was an exciting kaleidoscopic composition featuring the Spider Music and the March of the Toys playing in compliment of one another.
+While Victor Herbert had created superb melodies and motifs, Jackson upped the musical ante with his thrilling climax.

 Listen to John McGlinn's recording of the complete 1903 score to Victor Herbert's BABES IN TOYLAND: